Bondesvick/WalletSystem/README.md

-# WalletSystem
+# Wallet System API

-A wallet system for a product used in multiple countries
+## A wallet system for a product used in multiple countries

-## This system would only be accessible to authenticated users.
+### This system would only be accessible to authenticated users.
 ### User types:
   - Noob